 If you’re in the UK and would prefer to make a donation by phone, you can call our dedicated donation line: 0300 330 5699.
 For other ways you can donate please refer to our Donation FAQs.

-For the first 12 months, monthly donations made to this appeal will go to Rohingya children in Bangladesh affected by the Rohingya crisis.
+For the first 12 months, monthly donations made to this appeal will go to helping children in Bangladesh affected by the Rohingya crisis.
 After that they will go to our Children’s Emergency Fund, to save and protect children in emergencies around the world.
 In the unlikely event that the funds raised exceed Unicef’s funding requirements for this appeal, your one off or monthly gift will also go to the Children’s Emergency Fund.